BIOL 113 — Evolution and Diversity (4)

 BIOL 213 — Cell and Molecular Biology (4)

 A study of human anatomy and the relationship between structure and function.
 The course provides preparation in systemic physiology with concentration on major body functions and their controls.
 Topics include cytology, mitosis, meiosis, heredity, histology, organology and the following systems: integumentary, skeletal, muscular, and nervous.
+Emphasis is given to case study problems with clinical applications relevant to students pursuing careers in the medical field.
+Prerequisites: BIOL 113, 210 and 213, CHEM 241, and CHEM 242.
 3 lecture and 3 laboratory hours.
-Intended primarily for Physician Assistant and Athletic Training Education Majors.
+Intended primarily for Physician Assistant Majors.

 A continuation of BIOL 221.
-Topics include the endocrine, cardiovascular, respiratory, digestive, urinary, and reproductive systems.
+Topics include the endocrine, cardiovascular, respiratory, digestive, urinary and reproductive systems.
+Emphasis is given to case study problems with clinical applications relevant to students pursuing careers in the medical field.
+Prerequisite: BIOL 221.
 3 lecture and 3 laboratory hours.
-Intended primarily for Physician Assistant and Athletic Training Education Majors.
+Intended primarily for Physician Assistant Majors.

 BIOL 229 — Modern Techniques in Biological Sciences (1)